Last updated on December 9th, 2020 at 10:07 am

 Kota Kinabalu is the capital of the state of Sabah, Malaysia.
-Famed for its mountains, beaches, and nature, it’s a great base or starting point for those who wants to adventure around Borneo.
+There are plenty of things to do in Kota Kinabalu, from its famed mountains to its sandy beaches.
+It’s a great base or starting point for those who wants to adventure around Borneo.
 While it doesn’t have many heritage sites compared to many other Malaysian cities such as Penang and Malacca, it makes up for it in variety.
 For me, the focus of my trip was to hike Mount Kinabalu, but there are many things to do in and around Kota Kinabalu beyond that

 Note: part of my trips were sponsored by the Sabah Tourism Board but all opinions are my own